Laila-AitMoussa/E-Wallet_App/README.md

   <img src="Screenshots/Dark_Mode.png" width="200" height="400" />
 </p>

+##Technologies Used

+-Flutter: A framework for building cross-platform mobile applications.
+-[Hive](https://docs.hivedb.dev/#/README): A lightweight and fast key-value database for storing local app data.
+-Bloc(Cubit): A state management library for Flutter applications, facilitating the separation of UI and business logic.

 ## Getting Started

 To run the E-Wallet app on your local machine, follow these steps: